 Book publisher: A traditional book publisher licenses the right to publish the print and other versions of an author’s work (such as electronic and audio), depending on the deal.
 Authors who choose to self-publish are usually considered their own publisher and may retain or license out various rights to their book.

-Collaborator: A professional writer who is paid to help write a book and receives credit alongside the author, usually on the cover or title page.
-Celebrities and politicians often hire a collaborator if they are not equipped to write on their own.
+Collaborator: A professional writer who is paid to help write a book and may receive credit alongside the author.
+Unlike book doctors, who typically work with finished manuscripts, collaborators work with partial or unfinished manuscripts.
+Celebrities and politicians often hire a collaborator (or ghostwriter) if they are not equipped to write on their own.

-Copyeditor: A copyeditor’s primary job is to correct a manuscript’s grammatical and typographical errors and make the language clear, concise, and consistent.
-The copyeditor also does light fact-checking and usually steps in just before a book is typeset or formatted.
+Copyeditor: Focusing on the mechanical aspects of a manuscript, a copyeditor’s primary job is to correct the manuscript’s grammatical and typographical errors and make the language clear, concise, and consistent.
+A copyeditor also does light fact-checking and usually steps in just before a book is typeset or formatted.

-Critique: : A written assessment of a manuscript that points out its strengths and weaknesses and offers ideas on how it can be improved.
+Critique: A written analysis of a manuscript that points out its strengths and weaknesses and offers ideas on how it can be improved.
 A fiction critique tends to cover plot, characterization, and other story elements, while a nonfiction critique might place a greater emphasis on structure and clarity of language.
-A critique is provided by an editor who focuses on the content or meaning of the work (rather than its technicalities) and is the first step of the editorial process at Mehta Book Editing.
+More thorough than an editorial assessment, “critique” is used interchangeably with “developmental editing” at Mehta Book Editing.

 Editorial letter: A formal letter to an author that points out their work’s strengths and weaknesses.
-At Mehta Book Editing, an editorial letter, also called “edit letter,” is part of a critique.
+At Mehta Book Editing, an editorial letter, also called an “edit letter,” is one part of the critique (or developmental editing) editorial service.

 Editorial memo: An informal assessment of an author’s work that points out its strengths and weaknesses.
 The memo may contain bullet points rather than full sentences.

 Ghostwriter: A professional writer who is paid to write a work officially credited to another person.
+Unlike a book doctor or collaborator, ghostwriters tend to write books from scratch.
 Celebrities and politicians often hire a ghostwriter (or collaborator) if they are not equipped to write on their own.

 Hybrid author: An author who traditionally publishes some works and self-publishes others.